-The Groningen Journal of International Law is a Dutch foundation (Stichting), founded in 2012.
-The Journal is a not-for-profit, open-access, electronic publication that reflects the broader internationalization of law.
-GroJIL is run by volunteering students from several different countries at the University of Groningen, the Netherlands, with supervision conducted by an Advisory Board of academics.
+Groningen Journal of International Law is an open access publication that reflects the internationalization of law.
+It is run by volunteering students from several countries at the University of Groningen and supervised by an Advisory Board of academics.

 Magazijn voor Leerstellige Rechtsvergelijking op Historische Grondslag.
 A publication of the Groningsch Rechtshistorisch Fonds Foundation.

-Historical journal Groniek is a publication of the Groniek Foundation.
-It is an academic journal with contributions from academics at home and abroad.
+Historical journal Groniek is an academic journal with contributions from academics at home and abroad.
 The editorial board consists of University of Groningen History students.
 It was founded in 1967.

 The IJPP is an online, open-access, peer reviewed journal for research in the areas of personality, individuality, intelligence, and individual differences in a broad sense, including studies with a cultural or cross-cultural content.

-The annual journal Palaeohistoria - full title Acta et Communicationes Instituti Bio-Archaeologici Universitatis Groninganae - is edited by the staff of the Institute, and carries detailed articles on material culture, analysis of radiocarbon data and the results of excavations, surveys and coring campaigns.
-Palaeohistoria plays an essential role in the exchange network of journals that has been established with 160 other archaeological institutes in the Netherlands and abroad.
+Palaeohistoria contains detailed articles on material culture, analysis of radiocarbon data and the results of excavations, surveys and coring campaigns.
+It is edited by Groningen Institute of Archaeology (GIA) and plays an essential role in the exchange network of journals with other archaeological institutes.

-The Dutch-language journal Paleo-aktueel appears annually, and carries short, richly illustrated articles on current research by GIA staff members, students and alumni to keep the general public, including authorities and planners, informed about recent research performed at the Groningen Institute of Archaeology.
+The Dutch-language journal Paleo-Aktueel appears annually and carries short, richly illustrated articles on recent research by staff members, students and alumni from the Groningen Institute of Archaeology (GIA) to keep the general public informed.

 Stem-, Spraak- en Taalpathologie (SSTP) is an academic journal on voice, speech and language disorders.
 It is aimed at researchers and healthcare and education professionals in the Netherlands and Belgium.